couchbase/cbft/DESIGN.md

 ### -tags=feed,janitor,pindex,queryer

 The tags parameter tells cbft to run only some subset of internal cbft related services.
-Of note, the 'planner' is explicitly _not_ listed here, as this design proposal aims to leverage ns-server's master facilities (ns-server's ability to dynamically determine a single master node in a cluster) to more directly control invocations of cbft's planner.
+Of note, cbft's "planner" is explicitly _not_ listed in the -tags list, as this design proposal aims to leverage ns-server's master facilities (ns-server's ability to dynamically determine a single master node in a cluster) to more directly control invocations of cbft's planner.

-Using ns-server's master facilities will be a more reliable approach than using cbft's basic behavior of having all cbft nodes concurrently race each other in order to run their own competing planners; it will also be more less wasteful than having competing planners throw away work when they lose any concurrent re-planning race.
+Using ns-server's master facilities will be a more reliable approach than using cbft's basic behavior of having all cbft nodes concurrently race each other in order to run their own competing planners; it will also be less wasteful than having competing planners throw away work when they lose any concurrent re-planning races.

 Note that we do not currently support dynamically changing the tags list for a cbft node.
 In particular, changing the "pindex" tag (even